Konnor McClain: 2022

 McClain competed at the 2022 Winter Cup and won the all-around competition ahead of Skye Blakely and eMjae Frazier.
 As a result she was selected to compete at the upcoming DTB Pokal Team Challenge in Stuttgart alongside Blakely, Frazier, Nola Matthews, and Ashlee Sullivan.
 At the DTB Pokal Team Challenge McClain helped team USA win gold.
 Individually she won gold on balance beam and silver on floor exercise behind Angela Andreoli.
 In April McClain competed at the 2022 City of Jesolo Trophy alongside Frazier, Shilese Jones, Zoe Miller, and Elle Mueller.
 Together they won the team event with score 164.065.
 Individually McClain won all-around title with a score of 54.999 and also took the gold medal on balance beam (13.850) and floor exercise (13.900).

 In August McClain competed at the National Championships.
 She finished first in the all-around and on balance beam, fourth on floor exercise, and eighth on uneven bars.

+2024

+McClain made her elite return at the Core Hydration Classic.
+She started on balance beam and scored a 14.200 to win the bronze medal behind Sunisa Lee and Simone Biles.
+While warming up on floor exercise McClain suffered an Achilles tendon injury and withdrew from the remainder of the competition.

+Collegiate gymnastics career

+2023–24 season

+McClain originally intended to start competing for the LSU Tigers after the 2024 Summer Olympics.
+However in July 2023 McClain announced that she would instead start during the 2023–2024 school year while still pursuing making the Olympic team.
+She made her debut for the Tigers on January 5, 2024 in a meet against Ohio State.
+The following week, at a quad meet against Oklahoma, UCLA, and Utah, McClain earned her first perfect 10 on the uneven bars.
+On January 26, in an away meet against Mizzou, McClain earned her second career perfect 10 and first on the balance beam.
+At the SEC Championships on March 23, McClain earned her second perfect 10 on the balance beam, claiming the SEC title on the event and helping LSU win the SEC team title.
+At the NCAA Championships, she contributed scores on uneven bars, balance beam and floor exercise, helping LSU win their first national championship in program history.